-- The Advanced Strategic Leadership Studies Program (ASLSP) (previously named the Advanced Operational Art Studies Fellowship (AOASF)) is a 24-month senior level course held at the School of Advanced Military Studies (SAMS), Fort Leavenworth, Kansas.
+- The Advanced Strategic Leadership Studies Program (ASLSP) (previously named the Advanced Operational Art Studies Fellowship (AOASF)) is a 24-month senior level (war college) course held at the School of Advanced Military Studies (SAMS), Fort Leavenworth, Kansas.

 - This senior level course is designed to develop theater level senior leaders and general staff officers for positions of significant responsibility including strategic thinkers and planners at Combatant Commands, Joint Task Force (JTF), and other four star headquarters.
 During their first year, students are in a curriculum shaped by the Joint required learning areas for JPMEII accreditation.
 The curriculum provides a comprehensive, multifaceted focus at the theater-strategic level across the spectrum of Joint and land force operations—during peace, crisis, and war.
 The individuals who remain a second year serve as seminar leaders responsible to provide the coaching, mentoring, counseling, and military subject instruction for the education of the majors in the AMSP program.